 Plan out similar considerations for the needs of all the plants you wish to put into your food forest.
 Remember to leave room for growth.
 If one thing does not work, try something else.
 This is meant to be a learning process, so have fun with it!

-For further training in permaculture, check out the
+For further training in permaculture, check out our Permaculture Courses.

-Return from Permaculture Food Forest to Wild Plants Articles
+Return from Permaculture Food Forest back to Permaculture Articles